 If you have received an electric, gas, or heating disconnect notice, you can apply for emergency financial help.
 You may also qualify for help if you have a low supply of heating fuel or a broken boiler or furnace.

 Active SNAP/Cash Assistance clients and clients receiving SSI who live alone are automatically eligible for HEAP benefits.
 HEAP consists of two seasonal components.

 Qualifications for HEAP cooling assistance* include:

-If you DID NOT receive a benefit during the current HEAP program year, BUT you are currently receiving TA or SNAP benefits, your eligibility for a cooling benefit will be based on the information in your TA or SNAP case and the information submitted on the form below.
+*Cooling Assistance operates from May to August.
+If you DID receive a HEAP benefit during the current HEAP program year, your eligibility for a cooling benefit will be based on the information used to determine your HEAP benefit.
+If you DID NOT receive a benefit during the current HEAP program year, BUT you are currently receiving TA or SNAP benefits, your eligibility for a cooling benefit will be based on the information in your TA or SNAP case.
+Read the Beat the Heat Flyer in English/Español for more information.

 Send application to:

 New York, NY 10008

 For more information about HEAP eligibility, visit the NYS OTDA website.